 In 1956, thirty-seven years after Grace Lutheran Church was founded, our first classroom building was completed with the vision of eventually opening the day school.
 A resolution of the voters’ assembly of early 1957 was passed to open the school for the fall term with 3 teachers and grades 1-6.
 The first year showed a total enrollment of 76 pupils.

-Today, Grace Christian School has grown from the original enrollment of 76 students to the present enrollment of approximately 440 in Preschool through 8th grade.
+Today, Grace Christian School has grown from the original enrollment of 76 students to the present enrollment of approximately 300 in Preschool through 8th grade.
 The preschool was opened in 1991.
-Today the preschool has over 130 children enrolled in seven different classrooms, serving students from ages two through five.
+Today the preschool has approximately 100 children enrolled serving students from infants through five years old.

 Do I have to be member of your church or a particular church to send my child to school there?